Here's what you need to do when the challenges of working from home threaten your sanity

 What a utopia, right?
 Shame it didn’t work out that way.

 Instead, workaholism is very much alive and well.

 Are you among the hoards of exhausted professionals who declare they were brought up in a family where work was the only purpose of life?

 Only now, you’ve realised that work IS your life to the extent that you have no time or energy for anything else.
 Have you discovered you don’t have an identity outside of work – you don’t know anything else?

 As a result, you’ve neglected all aspects of your life.
+So much so that you have no work-life balance worth talking about.
 And you’re starting to see how unsustainable your initiatives are.
 Yet you feel trapped in an endless cycle of production.

 If you find the feeling of failure and the fear of poverty overwhelming, you aren’t alone.